Return to Harmony Main page

 The main point we wish to highlight, is that unwittingly or by necessity the early rabbis had to acknowledge the life and events of Yeshua.
 This fact alone attests to his historical reality.
 While the book we use as a source (see text and reference below), is written by a Gentile, yet the core of our attention here is on a Jewish writing.
 And this essentially is related to Jewish writings in response to a Jewish figure ... all of this is associated with the possible or certain identity of the Jewish Messiah.
 But there is in this a powerful testimony to both Jew and Gentile, from a significant Jewish source document.

 Furthermore, the manner in which the rabbis deal with this figure is at times somewhat veiled or diffuse.
-Might it be somewhat embarrassing to even have any acknowledgement of Yeshua by name?
+Might it be somewhat embarrassing to even have any acknowledgment of Yeshua by name?
 Might the writers also question or wonder about the criticism or doubts they imply, state, or boast?

-In some places, stated names can be related, linked, or tied to Yeshua (i.e. Jesus of Nazreth), but in other various places some effort is required.
+In some places, stated names can be related, linked, or tied to Yeshua (i.e. Jesus of Nazareth), but in other various places some effort is required.
 We are careful to note that in some cases this is a "stretch," but given the context, some speculation, where warranted, is clearly recognized with equal care.
 What need not be a stretch are cases where the name is clearly declared in the rabbinical writings.
 And that reflects back on other less obvious references.
 THIS point alone is better than archeology in that living beings penned words that live as a witness to us today!

 Because the author refers to Messiah as Jesus, we wish to encourage Jewish readers to keep an open mind.
 The WindowView includes other scripture based articles that clearly link the identity of Messiah to this same person, and that from the Tanach, the Hebrew Bible.